JackEdTaylor/expra-wise24/_sources/general_information/schedule.md

-# Outline & Schedule
+# Course Schedule

-## Schedule

-Please see below for our current optimistic schedule.
+Here is where we will keep track of our schedule.
 Depending on our progress, potential problems and different forms of learning, content and times might change a bit.
-Each lecture will be divided into several parts separated by a 5-10 minute break and might constitute a transition from basic to advanced concepts, theoretic to practical sessions and individual to group work.
-The different parts are roughly indicated in the schedule below like this:
+Each section is divided into several parts, with the content linked to in the schedule below.

-**Please note** that the optimistic schedule below may be subject of change, dependent on time constraints and progress made in the previous meetings.
+**Please note** that this initial, optimistic schedule below may be updated, based on time constraints and progress made in the previous meetings.

-### Part 1: Introduction
+## Part 1: Introduction

 | Date (dd/mm/yyyy) 🗓         | Content | Tasks |
 |--------------|-----------|------------|